phytec/kivy-demo/doc/faq.rst

 * to save: :code:`:w`
 * to save and exit: :code:`:wq`

-If you want to learn more commands check this link: https://www.redhat.com/sysadmin/introduction-vi-editor
+If you want to learn more commands check `An introduction to the vi editor made by RedHat <https://www.redhat.com/sysadmin/introduction-vi-editor>`_.

 How to use :code:`scp` command ?
 --------------------------------